abhijit-c/LatinTranslations/Georgics/src/book4.md

   indirect statement?

-      Nor would I have been silent about the late-flowering narcissus or the twig of the having been bent bear's foot and the pale ivy and the Mrytles that the shores are loving.
+      Nor would I have been silent about the late-flowering narcissus or the twig of the having been bent bear's foot and the pale ivy and the shore-loving Mrytles.